deviceTRUST/demo-box/README.md

   - 2 vCPUs, min.
 2 GB RAM, 60 GB hard disk

+  - Updated

+  - Workgroup member only - no domains

-  - Please prepare an updated Windows Server machine.
-It needs to be in a workgroup.
-No other requirements.
-The deviceTRUST Demo-Box process will implement all necessary changes and customizations.
-Please apply all personal changes (e.g., server name) after finishing the setup.
+  - No additional requirements.
+The deviceTRUST Demo-Box process will implement all necessary changes and customizations

+  - Please apply all personal changes (e.g., server name) after finishing the setup.

 ## Installation